rate-nl/ISO/readme.md

 ## 1. Purpose

-The **Internal Audit Program** ensures that Rate’s security policies, controls, and ISMS implementation align with **ISO/IEC 27001:2022** and contribute to continuous improvement.
+The **Internal Audit Program** ensures that Rate’s security policies, controls, and ISMS implementation align with **ISO  27001:2022** and contribute to continuous improvement.

 ## 2. Audit Frequency & Planning Process